dsweetser/bucket-browser/README.md

 ## ABOUT
 Thank you for visiting our front end repo!
 This app was built as part of the course's team project.

-We were assigned to a team and given a prompt.
-Ours was to create a bucket list for people to be able to save, see, edit, and delete items from their list utlizing a location based 3rd party API.
+We were assigned to a team and given a prompt to create a bucket list for people to be able to save, see, edit, and delete items from their list utlizing a location based 3rd party API.

 After getting to know each other we decided to theme our project around a mutual interest - FOOD!
 Throughout this course we noticed that our class would constantly talk to each other about cool restaurants people should try, for lunch together or otherwise.